-Aurora Beeches School specialises in working with young people who have communication needs and complex profiles associated with ASC.
-Nearly all young people have an EHCP or are in the process of acquiring one.
+Aurora Severnside School specialises in working with young people who have communication needs and complex profiles associated with ASC.
+All young people have an EHCP.

 Our ethos is focused on removing barriers to education, whatever this may mean for the individual.
-Aurora Beeches School curriculum offers purposeful educational programmes which are individualised to take into account uneven learning profiles, missed periods in education and less than positive past experiences of education.
-Across the cohort we offer small class sizes and a range of learning opportunities include a range of GCSE's, AQA unit awards, Asdan Short Courses and Functional Skills in English and mathematics.
+Aurora Severnside School curriculum offers purposeful educational programmes which are individualised to consider uneven learning profiles, missed periods in education and less than positive past experiences of education.
+Across the cohort we offer small class sizes, and a breadth of learning opportunities which include core GCSE's, Edexcel credit-based qualifications and Functional Skills in English and mathematics.

-Beeches School has a capacity of 25 pupils allowing the flexibility to directly address pupils needs, be this through programmes focusing on getting high anxiety pupils into class or adapting individualised lessons to engage the pupil in school activities and opportunities to socialise with peers.
+Aurora Severnside School has a capacity of 60 pupils allowing the flexibility to directly address pupils needs; be this through programmes focusing on getting high anxiety pupils into class or adapting individualised lessons to engage the pupil in school activities and opportunities to socialise with peers.

-Beeches School staff team are highly experienced in devising strategies to support each pupil and can personalise work to engage reluctant learners.
+Aurora Severnside School staff team are highly experienced in devising strategies to support each pupil and can personalise work to engage reluctant learners.
 As professionals, we see our role as supporting and encouraging children to maximise their skills and abilities in preparation for future life.

-We use teaching approaches, educational and clinical interventions that are supported by research / clinical evidence to improve all pupil's holistic engagement.
-We support pupils in finding their voice, student meetings support pupils to express emotions through work completed in Zones of Regulation.
-Pupil's engage in learning in the class and outside, for example Bushcraft, this makes the teaching environment enjoyable.
+We use high quality teaching approaches, educational and clinical interventions that are supported by research /clinical evidence to improve all pupil's holistic engagement.
+We support pupils in finding their voice, student meetings support pupils to express emotions through work completed in the Incredible 5-point scale.
+Pupils engage in learning in the class and outside, for example Outdoor Education, this makes the teaching environment enjoyable.